Krushna Ghoda

 Krushna Arjun Ghoda (1953 or 1954 – 24 May 2015) was an Indian politician and member of the 13th Maharashtra Legislative Assembly.
 He represented the Palghar Assembly Constituency as member of Shiv Sena.
 He was a Shiv Sena politician from Palghar district, Maharashtra.
 He had also represented Dahanu Vidhan Sabha constituency in 1999 and 2004.

+He died on 24 May 2015 due to a massive cardiac arrest.